ojalaw/suport_MP3/TESTING.md

 Edit Bio - The edit bio feature works as expected.
 Edit fav team - The edit fav team works as expected.
 Edit fav sport - The edit fav sport works as expected.
-Save/cancel button - The save and cancal buttons both work as expected.
+Save/cancel button - The save and cancel buttons both work as expected.
-Social media footer - The social media icons work as expected, responding on hover and openeing new tab.
+Social media footer - The social media icons work as expected, responding on hover and opening new tab.
 Delete modal - The delete modal opens as expected and deletes content when clicked.
-Logout - The logout feature works as expeced.
+Logout - The logout feature works as expected.

 **Usability**